Currently available funding

 Strengthened rule of law

 The Programme Operator is the Ministry of Justice.
-The Norwegian Ministry of Justice and Public Security and the Directorate of Norwegian Conectional Service (KDI) are Donor Programme Partners (DPPs).
+The Norwegian Ministry of Justice and Public Security, the Norwegian Courts Administration and the Directorate of Norwegian Correctional Service (KDI) are Donor Programme Partners (DPPs).
 The Council of Europe is International Partner Organisation (IPO).

 The programme objective, "Strengthened rule of law", shall be attained through four outcomes: